Faholan/All-Hail-Chaos/README.md

 You can get detailed statistics of command usage and servers by creating the tables in the `stats.sql` file and enabling the `bin/stats.py` file (un-comment line 49 of data/data.py).

-For visualizing this data, I recommend [Grafana](https://grafana.com/), which creates amazing graphs.
+For visualizing this data, I recommend [Grafana](https://grafana.com/), which creates amazing graphs and awesome visualizations.

 ### Database manipulation

-To manipulate the database, like creating tables, etc..., I recommend you to use `OmniDB`, a web-based solution.
+To manipulate the database, like creating tables, etc..
+I recommend you to use `OmniDB`, a web-based solution.

-### Ipv6 rotation
+### IPv6 Rotation

 Let's end this guide with what I deem the most important point : Ipv6 rotation.